octobercms/docs/4.x/cms/multisite/localization.md

 ---
 subtitle: Learn how to translate messages inside CMS themes.
 ---
-# Localization
+# Theme Localization

 ::: aside
-View the [Multisite article](../resources/multisite.md) to learn how to set the active language for your website.
+View the [Multisite article](./multisite.md) to learn how to set the active language for your website.
 :::

 Themes can provide localization keys through files placed in the **lang** subdirectory of the theme's directory.
-These localization keys are registered automatically and can be used inside the theme contents or as backend form labels similar to [plugin localization](../../extend/system/localization.md).
+These localization keys are registered automatically and can be used inside the theme contents or as backend form labels similar to [plugin localization](../../extend/multisite/localization.md).

 ### Localization File Structure